-Directors and boards, senior executives, and business owners in the wider food industry are invited to attend our Food Safety Governance for Directors course.
+Directors and board members, senior executives, and business owners of Australian food and beverage manufacturing businesses are invited to attend our Food Safety Governance virtual training course.

 About the Event

-The safety of our food supply is critical to the health of all Australians and to the viability of businesses dealing with food.
-Consumers of food produced in Australia, whether living locally or overseas, expect food products to be safe.
-Food companies must be proactive in delivering on that expectation.
+The safety of our food supply is critical to the health of all Australians and to the viability of food businesses.
+Consumers expect food products to be safe and food businesses must be proactive in delivering on that expectation.

 Food safety, like workplace health and safety, is a business essential.
-Once seen as a cost burden, the reality is the implications of supplying unsafe food can be greater than the investment required to ensure food safety.
+The reality is the implications of supplying unsafe food can be greater than the investment required to ensure food safety.

-Senior Managers, Executives and Company Directors do have a legal obligation to develop organisation-wide systems and organisational culture that can recognise, evaluate, and prevent or mitigate food safety risk.
+Company Directors, Executives and business owners have a legal obligation to develop and implement organisation-wide systems and organisational culture that can recognise, evaluate, and prevent or mitigate food safety risk.
 Beyond the legal obligation, embedding food safety as “the way we do business” simply makes good business sense.

-The workshop, run via Zoom, is designed to provide a governance overview for Directors, Executives and senior management of food manufacturing and supply businesses based in Australia to support the production and sale of safe food both domestically and overseas.
+This virtual workshop, is designed to provide a governance overview for Directors, Executives and business owners of food and beverage manufacturing and supply businesses based in Australia to support the production and sale of safe food both domestically and overseas.